seekdestiny/udacity-CarND/CarND-Traffic-Sign-Classifier-Project/README.md

 My final model results were:
 * training set accuracy of 100.0%
-* validation set accuracy of 99.3%
+* validation set accuracy of 94.8%
-* test set accuracy of 94.2%
+* test set accuracy of 93.7%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-  *  I used a very similar architecture to the paper offered by the instructors.
-I used it because they got such a good score the answer was given through it.
+  *  I used LeNet-5 architecture used in the previous lab.
+I used it because it is a easy starting point and it got a good train and valid accuracy already.
 * What were some problems with the initial architecture?
-  *  The first issue was lack of data for some images and the last was lack of knowledge of all the parameters.
-After I fixed those issues the LeNet model given worked pretty well with the defaults.
-I still couldn't break 98% very easily until I added another convolution.
-After that it was much faster at reaching higher accuracy scores.
+  *  It has some overfitting issue because validation accuracy is much lower than train accuracy.
 * How was the architecture adjusted and why was it adjusted?
-  * Past what was said in the previous question, I didn't alter much past adding a couple dropouts with a 50% probability.
+  *  As mentioned previously, I used the architecture provided in Sermanet/LeCun paper because a feedforward manner through two stage of convolutions and subsampling can improve overfitting.
+And dropout technique is also accquired.
 * Which parameters were tuned?
 How were they adjusted and why?
-  * Epoch, learning rate, batch size, and drop out probability were all parameters tuned along with the number of random modifications to generate more image data was tuned.
+  * Epoch, learning rate, batch size, and drop out probability were all parameters tuned.
 For Epoch the main reason I tuned this was after I started to get better accuracy early on I lowered the number once I had confidence I could reach my accuracy goals.
 The batch size I increased only slightly since starting once I increased the dataset size.
 The learning rate I think could of been left at .001 which is as I am told a normal starting point, but I just wanted to try something different so .00097 was used.
 I think it mattered little.
 The dropout probability mattered a lot early on, but after awhile I set it to 50% and just left it.
-The biggest thing that effected my accuracy was the data images generated with random modifications.
-This would turn my accuracy from 1-10 epochs from 40% to 60% max to 70% to 90% within the first few evaluations.
-Increasing the dataset in the correct places really improved the max accuracy as well.
 * What are some of the important design choices and why were they chosen?
-I think I could go over this project for another week and keep on learning.
+  * I think I could go over this project for another week and keep on learning.
 I think this is a good question and I could still learn more about that.
 I think the most important thing I learned was having a more uniform dataset along with enough convolutions to capture features will greatly improve speed of training and accuracy.

 ### Test a Model on New Images